Top Stories at CEREA

 Jury:

-- M. Pierre Cellier (rapporteur)
+- M. Pierre Cellier (referee)

-- M. Dimosthenis Sarigiannis (rapporteur)
+- M. Dimosthenis Sarigiannis (referee)

 - Mme.
 Evelyne Gehin (examinatrice)